kongo2002/statser/README.md

 `carbon-cache` did.
 Moreover you can configure the storage and aggregation rules in a simple YAML configuration file.

+Moreover you can already point your [grafana][grafana] dashboard to your statser instance just like you did with a graphite backend.
+Even though [grafana][grafana] has no particular statser-support it does work because statser implements most parts of graphite-web's API already.

 Find a roughly up-to-date list of features that are either finished or somewhere on my roadmap below.